aws/copilot-cli/site/content/docs/concepts/services.en.md

 This option is suitable for HTTP or TCP services with steady request volumes that need to access resources in a VPC or require advanced configuration.

-Note that an Application Load Balancer is an environment-level resource, and is shared by all Load Balanced Web Service within the environment.
+Note that an Application Load Balancer is an environment-level resource, and is shared by all Load Balanced Web Services within the environment.
 To learn more, see [here](environments.en.md#load-balancers-and-dns).
 However, a Network Load Balancer is a service-level resource, and hence is not shared across services.